 Celebrate Architecture Week 2011 with a visit to one of Washington's most spectacular historical houses: the former Residence of the Ambassador of Japan.
 Built in 1931 and designed by the architectural firm Delano & Aldrich, the Georgian revival style residence is characterized by a sense of modesty, proportion, symmetry, and balance.

-Just a short walk away, hidden on the grounds of the Embassy of Japan, is an authentic Japanese teahouse named Ippakutei, the “Teahouse of 100 Years."
-Considered the greatest of its kind outside of Japan, Ippakutei was built to commemorate the centennial anniversary of the ratification of the Japan-US Treaty of Amity and Commerce in 1960.
+Just a short walk away, hidden on the grounds of the Embassy of Japan, is an authentic Japanese teahouse named Ippakutei, the “Teahouse of 100 Years”.
+Considered the greatest of its kind outside of Japan, it was built to commemorate the centennial anniversary of the ratification of the Japan-US Treaty of Amity and Commerce in 1960.

-Architecture Week is a series of public events, sponsored by the American Institute of Architects, that celebrate architecture in the nation's capital.
-Now in its 13th year, it aims to shine a spotlight on something unique to Washington: the presence of foreign embassies and institutions with unique and interesting architectural heritages.
+Architecture Week is a series of public events that celebrate architecture in the nation's capital.
+With this 12th celebration, it aims to shine a spotlight on something unique to Washington: the presence of foreign embassies and institutions with unique and interesting architectural heritages.
 This is the public's opportunity to see the best in Washington and world architecture!

 The Old Ambassador's Residence is located at 2516 Massachusetts Avenue NW, Washington, DC 20008